House Passes Fair Chance Act

 If passed, the bill would prohibit employers from:

-- Orally or in writing, seeking, requesting, or requiring the wage or salary history from an applicant or current employee as a condition of being interviewed, or as a condition of continuing to be considered for an offer of employment, or as a condition of employment or promotion;
+- Orally or in writing, seeking, requesting, or requiring the wage or salary history from an candidate or current employee as a condition of being interviewed, or as a condition of continuing to be considered for an offer of employment, or as a condition of employment or promotion;

-- Refusing to interview, hire, promote, otherwise employ, or otherwise retaliating against an applicant or current or former employee because the individual filed a complaint with the State’s department of labor alleging a violation of the law.
+- Refusing to interview, hire, promote, otherwise employ, or otherwise retaliating against an candidate or current or former employee because the individual filed a complaint with the State’s department of labor alleging a violation of the law.

 New Jersey has a similar bill pending in the legislature that would ban salary history inquiries.
 New Jersey’s bill would amend the Law Against Discrimination, N.J.S.A.
 10:5-1, et seq., and prohibit any employer from: